 How to pay your membership subscriptions and fees

 Direct Debit is the easy way to pay.
-If you have an eligible UK bank account, you can set up a Direct Debit today and enjoy peace of mind that your Annual Subscription will be paid on time, every year, in one convenient annual payment.
+If you have an eligible UK bank account, you can set up a Direct Debit online today and enjoy peace of mind that your annual subscription will be paid on time, every year, in one convenient annual payment.

-You can quickly and easily set up a Direct Debit for your fees at any time.
-If you wish to pay by Direct Debit for 2017, please ensure you do this before the start of December 2016.
+You can quickly and easily set up a Direct Debit for your fees here.
+If you wish to pay by Direct Debit for 2018, please ensure you set this up by 8 December 2017.

 Online by debit or credit card

 You can use our secure online payment service to pay by credit or debit card after completing your Annual Return.

 We accept most major card types, including American Express.

 If you are unable to pay with your credit or debit card using the online payment service, you can make payment over the phone.

 Please telephone Central Registry on +44 (0)131 347 0314 between 9am and 5pm UK time, Monday to Friday.